PieBru/ai_engineer/README.md

-# 🦾 Software Engineer AI Assistant
+# 🎯 Welcome to your Software Engineer AI Assistant

 ## Overview